OpenEvalProject/evals/manuscripts/elife-63077/v2/manuscript.md

 ## Abstract

-In Shaker K + channels, the S4-S5 linker couples the voltage sensor (VSD) and pore domain (PD).
+In Shaker K+ channels, the S4-S5 linker couples the voltage sensor (VSD) and pore domain (PD).
 Another coupling mechanism is revealed using two W434F-containing channels: L361R:W434F and L366H:W434F.
 In L361R:W434F, W434F affects the L361R VSD seen as a shallower charge-voltage (Q-V) curve that crosses the conductance-voltage (G-V) curve.
 In L366H:W434F, L366H relieves the W434F effect converting a non-conductive channel in a conductive one.
 We report a chain of residues connecting the VSD (S4) to the selectivity filter (SF) in the PD of an adjacent subunit as the molecular basis for voltage sensor selectivity filter gate (VS-SF) coupling.
 Single alanine substitutions in this region (L409A, S411A, S412A, or F433A) are enough to disrupt the VS-SF coupling, shown by the absence of Q-V and G-V crossing in L361R:W434F mutant and by the lack of ionic conduction in the L366H:W434F mutant.
 This residue chain defines a new coupling between the VSD and the PD in voltage-gated channels.

 ## Introduction